manuel-kraken-code/my-pwp/README.md

 - Add `/vendor` to your .gitgignore
 - DOCTYPE is mistyped - `html` is missing
 - Be careful to indent your HTML properly.

+#### Milestone 1 Revision Feedback
+The purpose and goal are still not detailed enough, and are not relevant to this project.
+Please see the [Sample Milestones](https://bootcamp-coders.cnm.edu/projects/personal/example/) that I mentioned in the feedback above - that level of detail was the guide for Tier IV (grade A/professional) work - ideally what we were looking for here.
+The persona and audience are not detailed enough, and what you have here tells me next to nothing about these prospective clients of yours that you're building a site to engage with.
+There are also numerous spelling and grammatical errors here, which are very unprofessional.
+TL; DR: this is not the quality of work you could hand to a client, coworker, or boss, and it's not accurate or detailed enough to provide you with a plan to base development on.
+If you plan to freelance, the ability to document, plan, and scope a project professionally is very important.
+That's the primary reason we assign these milestones to begin with - to highlight this process at a beginner level with very simple and basic requirements.
+In the "real world" of web and software development the requirements will go far beyond this.

+The following technical issues listed above were not fixed:
+- Your .gitignore is still missing `/vendor`
+- Your DOCTYPE is still mistyped
+- HTML indentation is still incorrect

+Unfortunately, since the documentation you have here is insufficient and does not align with the project outline and the technical errors were not fixed I cannot increase the grade on this project.
+The grade stands at [Tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Please begin Milestone 2a ASAP as you do not have time to complete any more work on this phase.
+Please bear in mind that successful completion of PWP is a graduation requirement.